sorayabenson/lab-13-adventure-game/README.md

         //- update user stats
             //- write renderUserStats function

+        - Disable link and change style when quest completed
+            - if completed
+                - Disable link
+                - Change style

 ## Quest

     - A page for each quest to generate through findById